Will Your SMB Survive the Unexpected?

 After you have a solid business plan, act like your own worst enemy and try to tear it apart.
 Imagine that you’re somebody you think is crazy for coming up with the scheme and try to knock some sense into that person.
 Then think like your competition and figure out ways to beat yourself.
 See any holes?
 Plug them.
 Then attack the plan again.
 And again, until it either crumbles or you can’t think of a way to defeat it.

 Who does all that?
 I do.
 Not you?
 OK, so you’re a risk taker.
 I won’t be the one to tell you not to go for it.
-But ask yourself: are you just emotionally attached to your idea?
-Look for clues to this in the rest of your life: what’s your pattern?
+But ask yourself: Is it just that you are emotionally attached to your idea?
+Look for clues to this in the rest of your life: What’s your pattern?
 Ask trusted friends for their opinion on whether you tend to think objectively or get carried away.
 Better this kind of soul-searching now than what-have-I-gotten-myself-into angst later.

 Paddle with People You Can Count On